sandeepagh/BYG-CRM-Images/README.md

 # BYG-CRM-Images
-Posters for gym and yoga and logo etc
+Posters for gym and yoga and company logo.,etc.